 As you can imagine, this provides marketers with an actionable strategy for attracting buyers.
 Social proof has led to the creation of influencer marketing, social proof software, and has increased the importance of reviews.
 If you want to use social proof to fuel sales growth on your online store, there are a few ways to do it.

 The first option is to collect and display reviews for your products.
-There are plenty of applications that will help you with this by sending automatically sending requests to customers for photo reviews, and displaying them on the product pages.
+There are plenty of applications, like Growave, that will help you with this by sending automatically sending requests to customers for photo reviews, and displaying them on the product pages.

 The second option is to use an application like Sales Pop Master - Countdown, which can display recent sales in a pop up on your site.
 Usually, visitors can't tell how many people have browsed on or purchased something from an online store.
 Sales Pop Master - Countdown helps overcome that.
 Visitors will see a small pop-up in the corner of their screen informing them of recent purchases from other customers.
 This helps demonstrate that people are finding value in your products and implies that the visitor browsing should too.
 Make sure you check out Sales Pop Master - Countdown if you are interested in incorporating social proof into your store.